AndyGee/jpetstore-6/README.md

  - Follow the steps in order.

 ## Trails:
-TomEE Step
+ - TomEE Step - Start to use TomEE
-CDI Step
+ - CDI Step - Introduce CDI into you application
-REST Step
+ - REST Step - Introduce RESTful WebServices into you application
-WebService Step
+ - WebService Step - Introduce SOAP WebServices into you application
-Arquillian Step
+ - Arquillian Step - Introduce Arquillian testing into you application

 ## Running sample under eclipse
 Follow the next steps to run the sample on [Apache TomEE](http://tomee.apache.org/index.html), by using eclipse IDE